lvsz/bcbfbl/README.md

 Though this isn't recommended, as the resulting executable will probably be around 50 MB in size due to including the entire SBCL runtime.

 ## Limitations
-BCBFBL should work for any brainfuck program that doesn't rely on cell wrap or negative tape indices.
+- BCBFBL should work for any brainfuck program that doesn't rely on cell wrap or negative tape indices.
-Output happens through UTF-8 code points, rather than bytes, i.e. to print a multibyte character like `€`, use `.` once on a value of 8364, instead of thrice on the values 226, 130, and 172.
+- Output happens through UTF-8 code points rather than bytes, i.e. to print a multibyte character like `€`, use `.` once on a value of 8364, instead of thrice on the values 226, 130, and 172.
 This has no effect on programs that only print ASCII characters.
-The default stack size is 512 MB, this should be enough for any actual brainfuck file out there, but if it isn't, adjust the `STACK` variable in Makefile, and let me know I'm wrong.
+- The default stack size is 512 MB, this should be enough for any actual brainfuck file out there, but if it isn't, adjust the `STACK` variable in Makefile, and let me know I'm wrong.